|More to Smelting|

 If that is actually true, we still need to take notice that this wasn't accidental smelting in a campfire but intentional smelting in a very primitive furnace.

-since oxidized on the outside), and sometimes they recognized that as being
+copper (looking green since oxidized on the outside), and sometimes they recognized that as

 Somehow, and I don't pretend to know how exactly, they must have smelted copper by accident when working with the green stuff one way or other.
 Most of the time nobody noticed.
 Sometimes somebody noticed but couldn't reproduce the "experiment" and lost interest.
 But eventually somebody somewhere started to make copper intentionally, and the technique caught on.